aaronbloomfield/slp/docs/git-intro.md

 First, a comment about what branching is for.
 Branching is for when you want a *separate* development path to occur in *conjunction* with the original development path.
 It is **NOT** to indicate a particular commit or a particular date (that's a tag).
 Branching is a wonderful and powerful tool -- but, like all tools, it should be used wisely and for it's proper purpose.
 Linus Torvalds, the creator of git and the Linux kernel, has only one branch in his [linux kernel github repo](https://github.com/torvalds/linux), albeit a very large number of tags.

-Branching is merging is compliated, and one should read [this page](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) in it's entirety.
+Branching is merging is complicated, and one should read [this page](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) in it's entirety.

 A few notes from that page (this is NOT a summary):